MINALOTFY10/react-js-practice/README.md

 # React JS Practice

-This repository contains several demos source code to practice React JS.
+This repository contains several demos source code using React JS.

 ## How to use